Skip to main content.

 Students who change their enrollment status from full-time (10 credits or more) to part-time (9 credits or fewer) while the drop/add* period is in effect during the first two weeks of the semester may receive a refund of applicable tuition charges, provided an approved Part-time student form is submitted by the student to the Office of Student Accounts and the Registrar’s Office prior to the designated end date of the drop/add period.
 No refunds are made if Student Accounts and the Registrar's Office have not been officially notified in writing prior to the drop/add* deadline.

-Students who change their enrollment status of enrolling in Private Music Lessons to dropping while the drop/add* period is in effect during the first two weeks of the semester may receive a refund of the course fee(s), if applicable, provided the Office of Student Accounts and the Registrar's Office have been officially notified in writing prior to the designated end date of the drop/add period.
+Students who change their enrollment status of enrolling in Private Music Lessons or Auditing a class to dropping while the drop/add* period is in effect during the first two weeks of the semester may receive a refund of the course fee(s), if applicable, provided the Office of Student Accounts and the Registrar's Office have been officially notified in writing prior to the designated end date of the drop/add period.
 No refunds are made if Student Accounts and the Registrar's Office have not been officially notified in writing prior to the drop/add* deadline.

 *Drop/add occurs during the first two weeks of the semester and is different from late drop.
 Late drop is not applicable to this policy.